hqpiotr/learning-git/README.md

 ### git restore
     - git restore --staged STAGED_FILE.txt
         // remove the staged file from stage
     - git restore MODIFIED_FILE.txt
         // unmodify the modified file
-    -git checkout -- MODIFIED_FILE.txt
+    - git checkout -- MODIFIED_FILE.txt
-        // discard/undo the changes that you made to the file
+        // discard/undo the changres that you made to the file
         // go back with the code. !!!
 DANGEROUS!
 You stashing instead!

 ### git remotes